Collective quantum phase slips in multiple nanowire junctions: Two inductively coupled multi-junction phase-slip flux qubits

 \section{Two inductively coupled multi-junction phase-slip flux qubits}

 In order to implement a nontrivial two-qubit quantum gate, one needs a pair of coupled phase-slip flux qubits.
-Here, as shown in Fig.~\ref{fig:QPSJ_fig}(b), we consider two multi-junction phase-slip flux qubits coupled via a mutual inductance between them.
+It has been experimentally demonstrated that two inductively coupled fluxonium atoms constitute a fluxonium-based artificial molecule that shows a tunable magnetic dipole or quadrupole moment~\cite{KouDevoret17PRX}.
+In analogue, here we consider two multi-junction phase-slip flux qubits coupled via a mutual inductance as shown in Fig.~\ref{fig:QPSJ_fig}(b).
+Adopting again two sets of junction parameters [see Eq.~(\ref{eq:QPSJ_AB})], the phase drop across the $i$th phase-slip junction in the left (right) superconducting loop is